With Fox’s Maria Bartiromo as his first post-election interviewer, Trump found a sympathetic ear and few questions

 And the president seems to have noticed the network’s news coverage, because he tweeted on Saturday that “@FoxNews daytime is virtually unwatchable, especially during the weekends,” part of a barrage of recent rhetorical attacks on the company — even as he still makes time for his friends on the channel.

-Bartiromo also seemed to obliquely call out her own network, when she criticized “the media” — a group that included the Fox News Channel’s non-partisan Decision Desk — for calling the election for Biden three weeks ago.
+Bartiromo also seemed to obliquely call out her own network, when she criticized “the media” — a group that included the Fox News Channel’s nonpartisan Decision Desk — for calling the election for Biden three weeks ago.
 “The media declared Joe Biden president-elect on November 7,” she said.
 “They set the narrative that the election was over and discredited any challenges.”

 On Sunday, Bartiromo’s toughest line of questioning to the president amounted to requests to hear his strategy for making his case to judges around the country and preventing the election certification process in states.
 “Mr. President, these are obviously very serious charges,” she said.
 “And I want to walk through them and ask you how you will prove this in the courts.”

-Seeming to buy into Trump’s claims of widespread fraud, Bartiromo said, “Elections are the reason that our young men and women go on battlefields across the world and in some cases lose their lives.
+Seeming to buy into Trump’s claims of widespread fraud, Bartiromo said: “Elections are the reason that our young men and women go on battlefields across the world and in some cases lose their lives.
 Because they believe that their vote, my vote, matters just as much as your vote.
 And if that is not true, this is a very serious turning point for America.
 So, this is no longer about you, President Trump.
 This is about America.”

 At another point, she made reference to “impossible statistics” that cast doubt on Biden’s electoral performance, repeating that “there are certainly statistic impossibilities.”

-Throughout the interview, Bartiromo’s shows broadcast Trump’s claims, without fact-checking them, in graphics known as chyrons.
+Throughout the interview, Bartiromo’s show broadcast Trump’s claims, without fact-checking them, in graphics known as chyrons.
 At one point, a graphic on the screen read: “President Trump: Greatest Fraud In The History Of The Country From An Electoral Standpoint.”

-While the president made baseless claims of fraud and made notable attacks on Republicans like Georgia Gov. Brian Kemp, the interview made very little news, in line with Trump’s past conversations with opinion shows like “Fox & Friends.”
+While the president made baseless claims of fraud and made notable attacks on Republicans such as Georgia Gov. Brian Kemp, the interview made very little news, in line with Trump’s past conversations with such opinion shows as “Fox & Friends.”

 But Trump seems to have been a fan.
 As of Sunday afternoon, he has tweeted four clips from his interview with Bartiromo.